BDC Hamburger Icon

 What do cloud phone systems typically cost?

-For each user, you can find a cloud-based phone system with basic business-class VoIP features for less than $20 per month.
+The cost of cloud phone systems varies based on the features you need and how big your team is.
+You can find a cloud-based phone system with basic business-class VoIP features for less than $20 per month per user.

 >> Learn More: Landline vs. VoIP

-Some cloud phone systems will let you choose from multiple plans for different employees as you build your sales team, offering advanced capabilities for sales and customer service employees and a lower-priced plan for support staff or in-office teams that don’t use the phone as often.
+Some cloud phone system vendors will let you choose from multiple plans for different employees as you continue to build your sales team, offering advanced capabilities for sales and customer service employees and a lower-priced plan for support staff or in-office teams that don’t use the phone as often.

 Generally speaking, cloud phone system providers structure their pricing per monthly user with discounts of around 25 percent for annual commitments and further reductions in the price per seat for larger companies purchasing a significant number of user accounts.